wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == Description ==

 Tumblr Widget allows you to display the contents of a Tumblr in any widget-enabled area of your WordPress blog.
-You can import all Tumblr posts or specify certain categories (photo, link, quotation, etc.) to display.
+You can import all Tumblr posts, or only those posts with a specified tag, or specify certain categories (photo, link, quotation, etc.) to display.

-Requires cURL and SimpleXML.
-(Most PHP installations have these features enabled by default.)

 If you find this plugin useful, I'd love to check out your site.
-Send me an email and let me know where you're using it!
-I'm also available for custom WordPress development projects. gabe.roth@gmail.com
+Send me an email and let me know where you're using it! gabe.roth@gmail.com